What is Unity?

 Unity is a positive, practical, progressive approach to spiritual based on the universal truths in all religions.
 We are trans-religious, seeing value in all wisdom traditions.
 We believe that all rivers lead to the ocean.

 "Our philosphy of Unity...is not new to the world.
 It is the synthesis of the greatest concepts that have ever come to the mind of man.
 The law of Moses, the Love of Christ, the ethics of Buddha, the morals of Confucius, the deep spritual realizations of the Hindus, the mustical revelations of the saints of the MIddle Ages, the laws of parallels and compensation of Emerson, the logid of Kant, the spirituality of Swedenbort, the beauty of Browning, and the wide, universal sweep of Walt Whitman all find an exalted place in the philosophy of Unity.
 Wherever you find Truth, it belongs to everybody." adapted from Ernest Holmes

 God is Spirit, the loving source of all that is.
 God is the one power, all good, everywhere present, all wisdom.
 God is divine energy, continually creating, expressing and sustaining all creation.
 In God, we live and move and have our being.
 In Unity, some other ways we speak of God are Life, Light, Love, Substance, Principle, Law and Universal Mind.

 We believe that Jesus expressed his divine potential and sought to show humankind how to express ours as well.
-We see Jesus as a master teacher of universal truths and as our Way Shower.
+We see Jesus as a master teacher of universal truths, among others and as our Way Shower.
 In Unity, we use the term Christ to mean the divinity in humankind.
 Jesus is the great example of the Christ in expression.

 The Nature of Humankind